roehampton/module-content/databases/assessment/README.md

 **Part One of the coursework must be uploaded to Moodle by 17.00 on Friday 30th of October (end of Week 4).**

-**Part Two of the coursework must be uploaded to Moodle by 17.00 on Friday 27th of November (end of Week 8).**
+**Part Two of the coursework must be uploaded to Moodle by 17.00 on Friday 4th of December (end of Week 9).**

 **Part Three of the coursework must be uploaded to Moodle by 17.00 on Friday 18th of December (before Winter Break).**